xAirx/FullStack-PassionProject/README.md

 - [ ]   Mongo seed docker image - can be started with a parameter based on the chosen backend above, to seed the correct starter data.
 - [ ]   Express-api docker image
 - [ ]   Graphql docker image

+		The express server runs standalone  and connects to the mongoDB on 27017/restAPI

+		The GraphQL server runs standalone and connects to the mongoDB on 27017/graphql-api

 &nbsp;